 If you’re managing the portfolio yourself, Johnson recommends starting the risk reduction perhaps as much as five years before you’ll want to access the portfolio.
 That doesn’t mean you need to go all cash and bonds, but rather gradually move the portfolio toward lower total risk.

-Another good option is to meet with your own adviser and your company’s 401(k) adviser each January, says Paul Miller, managing partner at accountancy Miller & Co. in the New York City area.
+Another good option is to meet with your own advisor and your company’s 401(k) advisor each January, says Paul Miller, managing partner at accountancy Miller & Co. in the New York City area.

 “It’s critical for an employee to hear what they have to say,” says Miller.
 “Take notes and then go to the web and read reviews about each fund.
 For example, you can use Morningstar to independently rate and review your funds.”

-Finally, it can be useful to have a financial adviser review your 401(k), but you must find one who works in your best interest and not one who is paid to put you in certain financial products.
-Here’s how to find the right adviser for you.
+Finally, it can be useful to have a financial advisor review your 401(k), but you must find one who works in your best interest and not one who is paid to put you in certain financial products.
+Here’s how to find the right advisor for you.